moudemans/StackedMutation/README.md

 The files in the EVALUATION_RESULTS folder are labeled <Benchmark>-<Implementation>.txt If the data needs to be reproduced, the log files contain the seed of each iteration.
 These seeds can be used to produce the same mutation.
+The DataSet folder contains all initial input files